riceissa/ea-forum-reader/tutorial.md

      [`collections/comments/views.js`](https://github.com/LessWrong2/Lesswrong2/blob/devel/packages/lesswrong/lib/collections/comments/views.js).

    - Look through the various "views" in the `views.js` file to see if there is a relevant view.
+(There is also a default view if you don't select any view.)
 The main things to pay attention to are the `selector` block (which controls how the results will be filtered) and the `options` block (which mainly controls how the results are sorted).

-   - Pass in parameters for that view using keys in the `terms` block
+   - Pass in parameters for that view using keys in the `terms` block.

 8. Start a `results` block, and select the fields you want to see for this output type.
    (If you don't select any fields, it will default to all fields, so you can